On Averaging and Extrapolation for Gradient Descent: Numerical Extensions

-If this conjecture is correct, simple extrapolations would be a provably less effective strategy for reducing the reported gradient norm than for the objective gap.
+If this conjecture is correct, simple extrapolations up to the critical $\cCritGrad$ would be a provably less effective strategy for reducing the gradient norm than for the objective gap.
 Whereas an extrapolation of size $1+\Theta(1/\sqrt{N\log(N)})$ gave the same improvement in objective value as $\Theta(\sqrt{N/\log(N)})$ additional gradient steps, a simple extrapolation of size $1+\Theta(1/N)$ would only improve the gradient norm guarantee by the same amount as a constant number of additional gradient steps.